 - All program withdrawals are subject to the withdrawal fee but program transfers are exempt.
-The Director of Recreation & Cultural Services or his/her designate, at his/her discretion, may from time to time waive the withdrawal fee. - Full refunds less the withdrawal fee will only be considered 72 hours prior to program commencement to allow for others to register; except for sport teams
+The Director of Active Living & Culture or his/her designate, at his/her discretion, may from time to time waive the withdrawal fee. - Full refunds less the withdrawal fee will only be considered 24 hours prior to program commencement to allow for others to register; except for Leagues, Licensed Programs,

-(see below).
-If less than 72 hours notice is given the withdrawal fee plus the price of the first class will be charged.
+Birthday Parties, Aquatic Leadership, Private Swim Lessons and other specialty programs which have longer notice requirements (contact Parkinson Recreation Centre for more information on each program).
+If less than 24 hours' notice is given the withdrawal fee plus the price of the first class will be charged.

-- Withdrawals requested during or after the second class are subject to the withdrawal fee and require management's approval for refund or credit. - Refund or credit amounts will be prorated from the date of the withdrawal request. - Sport Teams: There are no refunds for team or player withdrawals from sport leagues once the sport league schedule has been published unless the team or individual can be replaced.
+- Refund or credit amounts will be prorated from the date of the withdrawal request. - Leagues: There are no refunds for team or player withdrawals from sport leagues once the sport league schedule has been published unless the team or individual can be replaced.